Click the button to read our faculty brochure or read more about the course below:

-A Level 3D Design is a two-year art based course which allows students to be creative and expressive with their ideas and designs in both a 2dimensional and 3dimensional form.
-Projects are devised to help students understand the fundamental process of design through research, design development and final outcomes.
-Students are encouraged through experimentation with materials such as wood, wire, paper and clay and learning a wide range of techniques.
+A Level 3D Design is a two-year art based course which allows you to be creative and expressive with their ideas and designs in both a 2dimensional and 3dimensional form.
+Projects are devised to help you understand the fundamental process of design through research, design development and final outcomes.
+You will be encouraged through experimentation with materials such as wood, wire, paper and clay and learning a wide range of techniques.

 Component 1: personal investigation

-- A portfolio of practical work showing their personal response to either a starting point, brief, scenario or stimulus, devised and provided by the learner or centre
+- A portfolio of practical work showing your personal response to either a starting point, brief, scenario or stimulus.

 - A related study: an extended response of a guided minimum of 1000 words.